-For a node $v \in S \cup T$, let $\delta_G(v)$ denote the set of edges incident to v in G. We consider bipartite preference systems with two types of nodes: nodes with strict preferences, where the preference order \leq_v is a total order on $\delta_G(v)$, and indifferent nodes, where every incident edge is equally good (and better than being unmatched).
+Let us describe the known results on the popular and strongly popular matching problem under various preferences.
 If all nodes have strict preferences, then every stable matching is popular [8].
 On one hand, this implies that there always exists a popular matching and one can be found using the well-known Gale-Shapley algorithm [7].
 On the other hand, we can decide if a strongly popular matching exists by finding an arbitrary stable matching and checking whether it is strongly popular (this also works in non-bipartite preference systems without ties [2]).

-The problems become more complex when indifferent nodes are also allowed on one of the sides.
-If nodes on one side have strict preferences while those on the other side are all indifferent, then the existence of a popular matching can still be decided in polynomial time, as shown by Cseh, Huang, and Kavitha [4].
-However, they also showed that the problem becomes NP-complete if one side has strict preferences while the other side may feature both indifferent nodes and nodes with strict preferences; see the full version of [4] and [5] for proofs.
+The problems become considerably harder when indifferent nodes are also allowed on one of the sides.
+If nodes in S have strict preferences while those in T are all indifferent, then the existence of a popular matching can still be decided in polynomial time, as shown by Cseh, Huang, and Kavitha [4].
+However, they also showed that the problem becomes NP-complete if we allow nodes with strict preferences in both S and T; see the full version of [4] and [5] for proofs.

-In this paper, we prove that the existence of a strongly popular matching can be decided in polynomial time even in the latter case.
+In this paper, we prove that the existence of a strongly popular matching can be decided in polynomial time in the latter setting, and even when nodes with restricted ties are allowed in T. This is the first result that demonstrates that the strongly popular matching problem is considerably easier than the popular matching problem.

 Theorem 1.1.
-Given a bipartite preference system $(G = (S, T; E), \preceq)$ where nodes in S have strict preferences and each node in T is either indifferent or has strict preferences, it can be decided in polynomial time if there is a strongly popular matching.
+Given a bipartite preference system $(G = (S, T; E), \preceq)$ where nodes in S have strict preferences and nodes in T have restricted ties, it can be decided in polynomial time if there is a strongly popular matching.